-You are free to leave the study at any time.
-If you leave the study before it is finished, there will be no penalty to you.
-You will not lose any benefits to which you may otherwise be entitled.
-If you choose to tell the researchers why you are leaving the study, your reasons for leaving may be kept as part of the study record.
+Your child is free to leave the study at any time.
+If your child leaves the study before it is finished, there will be no penalty to your child.
+Your child will not lose any benefits to which he or she may otherwise be entitled.
+If you choose to tell the researchers why your child is leaving the study, you or your child's reasons for leaving may be kept as part of the study record.
 If you decide to leave the study before it is finished, please tell one of the persons listed in Section 10 "Contact Information".